Secure Blockchain-Based Supply Chain Management with Verifiable Digital Twins: The Ideal Functionalities

-\begin{description} \item[$Transform$:] This algorithm transforms a product or a set of products in a new product.
+$\Fsc$ is parameterized by the algorithm $Transform$.
+We do not describe formally the behavior, but the informal description follows: the algorithm $Transform$ transforms a product or a set of products in a new product.
 This algorithm is used by manufacturers to transform assets in a new asset.
-The state of assets used in the transformation is modified from $\intact$ to $\destroyed$. \item[$Split$:] This algorithm splits an item composed of multiple products obtaining back the separated products associated with the data identifying the product before the aggregation.
-The state of the disaggregated products pass from $\packaged$ to $\intact$. \end{description}
+The state of assets used in the transformation is modified from $\intact$ to $\destroyed$.

 We call $\cf$ the asset category fingerprint that uniquely identifies a type of asset.

 The data stored by $\Fsc$ are associated to a timestamp, we call this timestamp $\tEvent$ and since $\Fsc$ is a trusted functionality, we assume that $\Fsc$ computes always the correct time.